Andy Hunter (EastEnders): Departure and death

 On 18 November 2004 it was announced that actor Michael Higgs had been axed from his role as Andy Hunter and that his last scenes would be screened in Easter 2005.
 Higgs' axing from the role came following the decisions to axe fellow cast members Jill Halfpenny and Leslie Grantham.
 A BBC spokesperson stated, "We thank Michael for all his hard work."
-It was speculated that the decision to have Higgs written out of the show was to make way for the introduction of Billy Murray as Johnny Allen, whom critics stated made Andy "look like small fry".
+It was speculated that the decision to have Higgs written out of the show was to make way for the introduction of Billy Murray as Johnny Allen, who critics stated made Andy "look like small fry".
 In an interview on Today with Des and Mel in February 2005 Higgs hinted that his character would be killed off.
 He made his final appearance as Andy Hunter on 18 February 2005, when his character was murdered by Johnny.
 Leslie Grantham's final scenes as Den Watts were screened the same night as Andy's departure.